Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

 The C code high-level synthesis is conservative by default, for example loop body instructions are entirely executed at each iteration instead of a staggered execution.
 That latter style of execution is enabled by the PIPELINE pragma, it reduces the initiation interval (II) for a function or loop by allowing the concurrent execution of the different operations.
 A pipelined function or loop can then process new inputs every <N> clock cycles, where <N> is the II of the loop or function.
 The default II for the PIPELINE pragma is 1, which processes a new input every clock cycle.
 You can also specify the initiation interval through the use of the II option.

-Pipelining a loop allows the operations of the loop to be implemented in a concurrent manner as shown in the following figure.
+Pipelining a loop allows its operations to be implemented in a concurrently as shown in the following animated figure.
 In the following figure, (A) shows the default sequential operation where there are 3 clock cycles between each input read (II=3), and it requires 8 clock cycles before the last output write is performed.

 ![Pipeline](../images/anim_pipeline.gif)